wgollapudi/dotfiles/README.md

 # Walker`s dotfiles

 Dotfiles are how you configure and personalize your system.
-These are mine
+These are mine.

 Because dotfiles are hidden by default, you might want to use `ls -A` when looking through the repository.